-The Island of Sri Lanka formally known as Ceylon sits off the southern tip of India surrounded by the Indian Ocean, Sri Lanka (Ceylon) is approximately the same as West Virginia once called the jewelry box of India.
-Due to the high-quality gemstones found throughout this island.
-Sri Lanka is also known for its Tea, hospitality, and spices.
+The Island of Sri Lanka formally known as Ceylon sits off the southern tip of India surrounded by the Indian Ocean.
+Early explorers from around the world once designated this place as the jewelry box of India due to the high-quality gemstones found throughout this island.
 Sri Lanka has stunning beauty from the beaches to the countryside surrounded by rain forests and a wealth of wildlife.
-Not to mention the hidden beauty the island has become world-famous for, the Ceylon Sapphire for over 1000 years.
+While it is known for many things such as its tea, hospitality, and spices, the thing that has made it world-famous are the Ceylon Sapphire that is being mined here for the past thousand years.

 Why Buy a Ceylon Sapphire?

 Most people know Sapphire’s as beautiful blue gemstone that adorns the rings of celebrities and royals all over the world.
-But did you know that sapphire actually comes in every color of the rainbow from Green, Yellow, purple, pink and orange even a combination of colors can be found Also, If a sapphire gemstone is red, then it is called Ruby.
+But did you know that sapphire actually comes in every color of the rainbow from green, yellow, purple, pink, orange, and even a combination of two or more colors?
+If a sapphire gemstone is red, then it is called Ruby.

-The beautiful pinkish Padparadscha Gems , orange to pink fancy sapphire is considered one of the rarest types of Sapphire.
-It can fetch very high prices because of its rarity.
-For many centuries, Ceylon blue Gemstone has been treasured by royal families around the world.
-Occasionally, people will mistakenly describe Gemstone from other origins as being Ceylon because the Ceylon blue hue is the most sought-after color in the sapphire family.
+For many centuries, Ceylon blue gemstone has been treasured by royal families around the world.
+Occasionally, people will mistakenly describe gemstone from other origins as being Ceylon because the Ceylon blue hue is the most sought-after color in the sapphire family.
 The Sri Lankan Gem and Jewelry Association refer to the gemstone originally worn by the late Princess Diana as “The Blue Sapphire”.
-It was originally mined as a 32-carat rough, later shaped into the 12-carat jewel that adorns the Duchesses ring today.
-Today, as it adorns Kate Middleton’s ring, it stands as a perfect example of high-quality Ceylon blue sapphire.
+It was originally mined as a 32-carat rough ore and was later shaped into the 12-carat jewel that adorned the Duchess’s ring.
+Today, as it adorns Kate Middleton’s ring, it stands as a perfect representation of royal elegance.

 The history behind the Ceylon sapphire?

 Sapphires from Sri Lanka are still referred to as Ceylon and are broadly used in sapphire engagement rings and other fine jewels.
 Ceylon sapphire’s radiance, and attraction will continue to capture the hearts of many around the world.
-Furthermore, in 2003 blue sapphire was declared as the national gemstone of Sri Lanka.
+In the year 2003, blue sapphire was even declared as the national gemstone of Sri Lanka.

 Are Ceylon sapphires valuable?

-In November 2014, At the Blue Belle of Asia, a 392.52-carat Ceylon sapphire was sold for over $17 million, setting the record for the most expensive sapphire ever sold at auction.
-This record-breaking sale is proof to the speedily rising sapphire market and the high value that sapphires can grasp during a sale.
-Originate mainly in Kashmir, Burma, and Sri Lanka, sapphires are made from the mineral
+In November 2014, at the Blue Belle of Asia, a 392.52-carat Ceylon sapphire was sold for over $17 million, setting the record for the most expensive sapphire ever sold at auction.
+This record-breaking sale is proof of the fast-growing sapphire market and the high value that sapphires can fetch during auctions.

-Where do the best quality sapphires come from?
+Where do the best quality Ceylon sapphires come from?

-The source of the most famous blue Gemstone is Burma, Kashmir, and Sri Lanka.
-Of the three, Sri Lanka has been the highest in volume produced.
-Kashmir sapphires are now almost non-existent since no new material of any significances has been found in the last 100 years.
+Most valuable sapphires come from, Kashmir, Burma & Sri Lanka ( Ceylon ) Kashmir sapphires are now almost non-existent since owing to its disputed status, no new gem has been mined here in the past several decades.
 Burma still produces some fine sapphire, but most mining there is focused on the ruby.

 It is noteworthy that Sri Lanka is not only the largest producer of high-quality sapphires but the Gemstone mines there are amongst the oldest in the world.
 According to the records, Ceylon was already recognized for sapphire by the 2nd century A.D. and there was an active international trade in Ceylon gems by the 4th and 5th centuries.
 Many of the most famous sapphires in the world come from Sri Lanka, as well as the Star of India (563 cts) and the Logan Sapphire (423 cts).